pipelineburst/bedrock/README.md

 You can use CDK context arguments to make deployment choices and modify the resulting cloud resources.
 Please take the time to review the available context options before deployment.

 Deploy the application without passing in any arguments by running the below command.
+This installs the basic agent without optional additional resources.

 ```
 cdk deploy --all